svpino/twitter/README.md

 * [An introduction to Bayes' Theorem](https://twitter.com/svpino/status/1438789975227699200?s=20) — The doctor tested me, and I came back positive for a disease that infects 1 of every 1,000 people.
 The test comes back positive 99% of the time if the person has the disease.
 About 2% of uninfected patients also come back positive.
 Do I have the disease?

+## Feature engineering

+* [An introduction to Label and One-Hot encoding](https://twitter.com/svpino/status/1364923419922493444?s=20) — Encoding features from a dataset is a very common transformation that data scientists have to do before running machine learning algorithms.
+This is an explanation of Label and One-Hot encoding, how they work and how to use them.

 ## Fundamentals

 * [Splitting your datasets](https://twitter.com/svpino/status/1359827674097672195?s=20) — I'm sure you've heard that we split our datasets into different subsets right before running our machine learning algorithms.
 This is an explanation of why we do that, the goal of each subset, and how to use them.